neural networks Dr. Gary D. Boetticher Software Metrics

 FOR NEXT WEEK (IF NOT SOONER)

-· Read documents in: WK08 Notes - Clustering, Instance Based Learning, SVM, Ensemble Learning.zip
+· Read documents in: WK08 and 9 Notes - Clustering, Instance Based Learning, SVM, Ensemble Learning.zip

 · Review The following K-Means applet: